idrice24/School-Management-Software/README.md

-# A School Management Software project
+# A School Management Software

 It is demonstrating how to implement simple CRUD operations with a `Product` entity.